 With the holidays just around the corner, people are beginning to think about a food preparation since we all know food plays a leading role at this time of year.
 As a chef, I’ve been asked two cooking questions way more than any others:

 - What kind (a.k.a. brand) of cookware do you use?

 - What kind (a.k.a. brand) of knives do you use?

 Brand-Specific Cookware or Just Effective Cookware?

 The second reason I love this cookware is that it is dense and heavy, which means I have to slow down when I use it.
-We have many modern diseases to deal with in society, one of the fundamental ones being what I call "Hurry Sickness."
+We have many modern diseases to deal with in society, one of the fundamental ones being what I call “Hurry Sickness.”
 I’m susceptible to it.
 It’s the pressure to do everything as quickly as possible.
-Anyone else you know suffering from this, especially at this time of year?
-In short, pressure causes stress, which causes cortisol (the primary stress hormone) levels to go up.
+Any other takers especially at this time of year?
+In short, the pressure causes stress, which causes cortisol, the primary stress hormone, levels to go up.
 When cortisol levels go up, our immune system goes down.
 When our immune system is down, we become disease magnets.
 Of course food digestion is smoother when you are not stressed too.

 The Difference a Knife Can Make

 The second question people ask me is about cutlery.
 It’s more of a preference, but I love Kyocera ceramic knives.
 I’ve broken many and purchased replacements, but even so, they are worth it.
 I use them for everything except items that require some torque and cutting heft, like winter squashes, big beets and watermelons.
 After a while, you’ll get the hang of what the knives can handle.